codelitt/launchpage-rails/README.md

 5. Post signup survey and questionaire to gather more market research from your beta users.

+6. Waiting list social actions (i.e. move up the list if you share to 3 friends or something along these lines)

 ###Get it running
 Items you should change to customise it for your needs (baring the obvious.
 I'm not listing those.
 You'll see the title, etc.):